-- Environmentally Friendly – One of the things that the industries should consider is sustainability.
-3D printing is energy-efficient and produces lesser waste.
-For instance, aircraft makers junked 90 percent of their materials because it’s no longer useful.
+#9 Environmentally FriendlyFor instance, aircraft makers junked 90 percent of their materials because it’s no longer useful.
 With additive manufacturing used in 3D printing, it will use lesser energy and waste will be reduced to a minimum.

 More and more people are getting access to 3D printing.
 In fact, there are 3D printing pens that can produce the same results as that of the 3D printer, only which, the user will have to maneuver the nozzle with his own hands.

 This page should answer your question “what can I print with a 3d printer?”
 3D printing is so powerful that it can create almost anything.
 From food, clothing, houses to organ tissues and cells.

 Moreover, 3D printing technology is better, cheaper, faster, more flexible, more sustainable and more environment-friendly.
 You can expect this technology to be more popular in the coming years.

 If you wish to learn more about 3D printing, check our homepage.